-Most colleges allow parents to make monthly payments to cover the remaining balance (True Budget).
+Most colleges allow parents to make monthly payments to cover your remaining balance (True Budget).
 Essentially, colleges will divide your remaining balance equally using an installment plan lasting twelve months or less.
 Many colleges do not charge interest while you pay your balance using this short-term installment plan.
 The colleges basically deduct your payment amount from your checking or savings account each month.
 A few colleges also allow you to charge this on a credit card.
 However, many installment plans do have an enrollment fee (less than $100).
 For example, let’s use a figure of $18,323 as our unmet aid or remaining balance.
 A college may allow us to pay this amount over 12 months or $1527 per month.
 The payments depend on what, if anything, you put down and when.
 Make sure you ask about all cost and fees before starting a tuition installment plan.
 The installment plan is a good alternative to paying for college if you cannot afford a large lump sum payment at the start of the semester, but you have the cash flow to cover the monthly payments.

 Again, the only downside to using your cash flow to pay for college is the potential risk of using your hard earned money on a risky investment like finishing college.
 I know what you are thinking: “Not my child.
-She/he will graduate.”
+He/She will graduate.”
 Believe me, I have met many students that were bright, smart, intelligent, and motivated when they entered college, but never graduated.
 There is nothing more devastating to a family than paying for college and a child not graduating.

 Option #3 – College Loans

 There are many different types of loans available for you to consider.
 This article would be too long and too boring for me to share with you all the loans that are available and the pros and cons of each loan.
-For my clients, we produce a Loan Booklet that goes into detail about all your loan options and the best providers.
+For my clients, we produce a Loan Booklet that goes into detail of all your loan options and the best providers.
 I also write about the pros and cons of each type of loan in my book, “College Aid for Middle Class America: Solutions to Paying Wholesale vs. Retail.”
 (You can even download the first four chapters for free).

 I will offer you a quick recommendation.
 Please start by taking the Federal Stafford Loans.
 You will need to sign the master promissory note and complete loan counseling online at www.studentloans.gov.
 Also, a good resource for you to compare private student loans is www.simpletuition.com.
 Be careful and know what you are taking before you sign on the dotted line and remember that educational loans can never be discharged through bankruptcy!